Cryptocurrency tumbler

 A cryptocurrency tumbler or cryptocurrency mixing service is a service that mixes potentially identifiable or "tainted" cryptocurrency funds with others, so as to obscure the trail back to the fund's original source.
 This is usually done by pooling together source funds from multiple inputs for a large and random period of time, and then spitting them back out to destination addresses.
 As all the funds are lumped together and then distributed at random times, it is very difficult to trace exact coins.
-Tumblers have arisen to improve the anonymity of cryptocurrencies, usually bitcoin (hence bitcoin mixer), since the currencies provide a public ledger of all transactions.
+Tumblers have arisen to improve the anonymity of cryptocurrencies, usually bitcoin (hence bitcoin mixer), since the digital currencies provide a public ledger of all transactions.
 Due to its goal of anonymity, tumblers have been used to money launder cryptocurrency.

 Background

 Tumblers take a percentage transaction fee of the total coins mixed to turn a profit, typically 1–3%.
 Mixing helps protect privacy and can also be used for money laundering by mixing illegally obtained funds.
 Mixing large amounts of money may be illegal, being in violation of anti-structuring laws.
 Financial crimes author Jeffrey Robinson has suggested tumblers should be criminalized due to their potential use in illegal activities, specifically funding terrorism; however, a report from the CTC suggests such use in terrorism-related activities is "relatively limited".
 There has been at least one incident where an exchange has blacklisted "tainted" deposits descending from stolen bitcoins.

 The existence of tumblers has made the anonymous use of darknet markets easier and the job of law enforcement harder.